 - What is -Test/-Test/ANOVA?
 When to use it?

 - How would you test if two populations have the same mean?
 What if you have 3 or 4 populations?

-- You applied ANOVA and it says that the mean is different.
-How do you identify the populations where the means are different?
+- You applied ANOVA and it says that the means are different.
+How do you identify the populations where the differences are significant?

 - What is the distribution of p-value’s, in general?

 - What is A/B testing?
 How is it different from usual Hypothesis testing?

 - How can you prove that one improvement you’ve brought to an algorithm is really an improvement over not doing anything?
 How familiar are you with A/B testing?